Full Stack Database and Web Application Expert

 ChargeSmart (http://www.chargesmart.com/) is a web-based e-commerce business allowing credit card funded bill payments to be made easily over the internet to utilities or other billers that otherwise don't support them.
 ChargeSmart was a startup, then was owned by VeriFone, and then by TIO Networks.

-- Third core member of a software developer team of 8+ responsible for chargesmart.com, a bill payment website with thousands of daily transactions and a million-plus users.
+- I was the third core member of a software developer team of 8+ responsible for chargesmart.com, a bill payment website with thousands of daily transactions and a million-plus users.
 Became primary maintainer after 6 months when prior developers moved to new projects.

 - Made regular engineering contributions to chargesmart.com, in design, coding, documentation, reviews, testing, and reporting.

 - Created new features and enhancements, including payment processor migration, AMEX support, admin reports, backup procedures, related partner sites, and more.

 - Gained considerable knowledge and experience about the payments industry and card processing including risk management.

 - Primary release manager of chargesmart.com for over a year, performing production releases, including QA and review of code commits, code releases, schema changes, and release announcements.

 - Designed and implemented the PostgreSQL database for a payment site built over VeriFone's SAIL micro-merchant service.

 - Mentored co-workers in various aspects of chargesmart.com and related projects, providing initial training, and writing process and procedure documentation.

 Traveller's Inn was a chain of about 10 hotels around Victoria, BC.